awsdocs/amazon-workmail-administration-guide/doc_source/add_domain.md

 1. Sign in to the AWS Management Console and open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

-1. If necessary, change the Region\.
+1. If necessary, change the AWS Region\.
 From the navigation bar, select the Region that meets your needs\.
 For more information, see [Regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

-1. On the **Organizations** screen, in the **Alias** column, select the name of the organization to which to add a domain\.
+1. For **Organizations**, choose the name of the organization to which to add a domain\.

 1. In the navigation pane, choose **Domains**, **Add domain**\.